 The questionnaire is a 30 page (about 100 questions) instrument that requires about 1 hour to administer.
 The questions are a mix of multiple choice response and open questions.
 We obtain audio recordings in addition to written notes from the interviews.
 The questionnaire addresses topics including mastitis control practices, clinical mastitis recognition, milking procedures, dry cow mastitis control, dietary issues related to supplementation, housing systems, bedding management practices, general demographic herd information and perception of mastitis incidence and prevalence.
 The questionnaire design was guided by our review of instruments previously used in surveys by Pamela Ruegg and others (Organic C.O.W. study) and Sandra Godden and others (U Minnesota national bedding practices study).

 Samples collected from the farms include: Bulk tank milk sample, used and unused bedding samples, and observations on facility ventilation, stall size and design (where applicable), barn design and size (data allowing estimation of stocking density or area per cow), and information on outdoor turn-out for winter housing.
 The bulk tank milk and bedding samples are submitted for aerobic culture and are available for metagenomic studies.

 The overall objective will be to explore potential associations between milk culture and bedding culture outcomes and the type of facilities.
-We will use the survey response data to explore variation in farmer reported management practices that might influence these outcomes, and to characterize the frequency of mastitis control practices on these farms.
+We will use the survey response data to explore variation in farmer-reported management practices that might influence these outcomes, and to characterize the frequency of mastitis control practices on these farms.

 Outcomes: We have completed interviews and sample collection from 21 herds, but these are “unbalanced” with regard to the frequency of common facilities and bedding types used.
-We had hoped to complete the remaining 19 herds in winter 2020.
-We may be challenged to identify 10 bedded pack herds to reach our target of 10 herds in this category, ditto, perhaps freestall herds.
+We had hoped to complete the remaining 19 herds in Winter 2020.
+We may be challenged to identify 10 bedded pack herds to reach our target of 10 herds in this category, ditto, perhaps freestall herds with sand in the target herd size range that test with DHIA monthly.

 We have also observed that the bedded pack category is perhaps the most variable of the 4 “most common” housing and bedding systems.

-There appear to be few farms using active composted bedded packs, most farms using loose housing with a bedded pack are maintaining static systems with or without some method of aeration.
+There appear to be few farms using active composting bedded packs; most farms using loose housing with a bedded pack are maintaining static systems with or without some method of aeration.

-A number of farms are using bedded packs in combination with another housing system, for example, they may have increased herd size when they constructed a hoop-barn structure for their bedded pack and rotate cows between the bedded pack and their tiestall facility.
+A number of farms are using bedded packs in combination with another housing system; for example, they may have increased herd size when they constructed a hoop-barn structure for their bedded pack and rotate cows between the bedded pack and their tiestall facility.

 The type of bedding material used in bedded pack facilities appears to be more variable than in other types of facilities.